 I am grateful to be a student of the teachings of Yoga which support deep inquiry and remembrance.

-My practice and offerings are guided by personal experience of recovery from an eating disorder, head-on collision and addiction.
-Social work experience surrounding mental health and end of life support informs my perspective, as does ongoing study of therapeutic yoga through Ajna Yoga.
+My practice and offerings are guided by my own experience of recovery from an eating disorder, head-on collision and addiction.
+Social work experience with mental health and end of life support informs my perspective, as does ongoing study of therapeutic yoga through Ajna Yoga.

 It is through my own unlearning, study and healing that I aspire to support you in your Yoga practice.